sscpac/statick/README.md

 ### For a whole or partial ament/catkin workspace

-    $ statick_ws <path of src tree> <output path>
+    $ statick_ws <path of src tree> --output-directory <output path>

 "path of src tree" is the src directory underneath your ament/catkin workspace root or any directory under that.

-"Output path" is the path where build and output files are stored.
+"Output path" is optional and is the path where build and output files are stored.
 This should initially be an empty directory separate from your regular source and build directories.
 This directory must already exist before running the program.